 Do you know the difference between customer service and customer experience?
 Want to take a guess at how your employees would answer that question?

 Here’s our take on the difference.
 In short, customer service is a more forced action taken by employees because it is their job.
 Customer experience (CX for short) is a more natural action taken by employees who work hard to improve customer experience because they understand the importance of their job.
+(If you want a more in-depth comparison, check out our CX-focused blog.)

 In the service-based industry, it’s the responsibility of every employee on your team to provide excellent customer experience.
 Whether you are the CEO, division manager, technician, or CSR, you play a role in the overall customer experience for your company.